Seams – How to Sew a Plain and Open Seam

 Plain Seam: To finish the plain seam, neaten the raw edges together and press to one side.

-Below is an example of an open seam from my DIY Wrap Dress sewing tutorial.
+Below is an example of an open seam from my wrap dress sewing tutorial.
 This is a great example of why you might use an open seam on the side of a dress.

-As you can see there is a small opening in the seam, it looks like a hole but this isn’t a mistake!
-The dress is a wrap-around style so this open seam allows for a small opening to be used to pull the tie through.
+As you can see, there is a small opening in the seam, and it looks like a hole.
+The dress is a wrap-around style, so this open seam allows for a small opening to be used to pull the tie through.

 diy wrap dress